-On March 22 and 23, 2023, the Arts Board hosted two virtual sessions giving a high-level overview of the grant programs offered for organizations and individuals in fiscal year 2024.
+The Arts Board hosted two virtual sessions giving a high-level overview of the grant programs offered for organizations and individuals in fiscal year 2025.
 Potential applicants may wish to review the recording of either of these sessions to help determine which is the best fit for their work.
 Note that the program specific information session linked above will provide a more in-depth understanding of the Arts Education grant program for potential applicants.

 If you have questions or need assistance

 If you have questions about the content of the application form or narrative, please contact: